warpstreamlabs/bento/website/blog/2019-06-17-introducing-benthos-lab.md

 Pro tip: if you add the anchor `#input` to the end of the session URL then it opens up at the input tab for quickly inserting stuff.

-Since there's such a vast catalogue of Benthos [processors available][benthos-procs] I've already found myself bookmarking a few lab sessions as general utilities.
+Since there's such a vast catalogue of Bento [processors available][benthos-procs] I've already found myself bookmarking a few lab sessions as general utilities.